 Welcome!

-My areas of expertise include treating anxiety and mood disorders and adult ADHD, as well as helping patients use CBT skills to create lifestyle changes and manage chronic illnesses such as obesity and diabetes.
-I am the co-author of the book Managing Your Adult ADHD, a Cognitive Behavioral skills-based workbook and therapy guide.
+I am the co author of a book called Managing Your Adult ADHD, a Cognitive Behavioral skills-based workbook and therapy guide.
 I have worked with hundreds of individuals with ADHD over the years and taught them systems for managing their time and improving their productivity.

 – Carol Perlman, Ph.D.